request an appointment online.

 Get details about our clinical trials that are currently enrolling patients.

-A definitive diagnosis of Ewing’s sarcoma begins with a biopsy of the tumor.
-If at all possible, this first biopsy should be at the cancer center where your child will receive treatment.
+A definitive diagnosis of Ewing sarcoma begins with a biopsy of the tumor.
+If possible, this first biopsy should be performed at the cancer center where you will receive treatment.
+Having the biopsy done by an experienced specialist ensures the tumor is sampled accurately and minimizes the risk of complications or spread.

 Diagnostic tests

-- Open or surgical biopsy: An incision (cut) is made, and the surgeon removes a tiny piece of the tumor to examine with a microscope.
+- Open or surgical biopsy: An incision is made and a small portion of the tumor is removed.
 Rarely, the entire tumor may be removed.
+General anesthesia is typically required and some recovery time is needed.

 Blood tests